Lamar Smith represents the 21st Congressional District of Texas.

 The Committee oversees agency budgets of about $40 billion, where the primary focus is on research and development.

 Congressman Smith continues to serve on both the Judiciary Committee and the Homeland Security Committee.
 He is a former Chairman of the Judiciary Committee and the Ethics Committee.
+He founded the Border Security Caucus and Media Fairness Caucus.

 Representative Smith was ranked the most effective member of the House in the 112th Congress (2011-2012) in a study jointly conducted by the University of Virginia and Vanderbilt University.
 He also has been named Policymaker of the Year by POLITICO for his work on patent reform legislation.